Ahsome/NIMA-Notes-Online/Diseases/Gastrointestinal/Gastrointestinal Bleeding.md

 	1. Many patients just from IV fluids become stable
 3. If not helped by IV fluids, need to check criteria for blood transfusion
 	1. Individualised to patient, differs across hospital
-	2. Hgb < 8mg/dL  for young, low risk patients
+	2. Hgb < 80mg/dL  for young, low risk patients
-	3. Hgb < 9mg/dL or older, comorbid patients
+	3. Hgb < 90mg/dL or older, comorbid patients
-	4. Hgb < 7mg/dL for variceal bleeds
+	4. Hgb < 70mg/dL for variceal bleeds
-		1. Lower because due to portal hypertension, transfusion can further increase pressure
+		1. Lower because due to [[Portal Hypertension]], transfusion can further increase pressure
 4. Platelet transfusion if platelets < 50k
 5. FFP or prothrombin complex for coagulopathy